canonical/charmed-oai-ran/docs/how-to/integrate_oai_ran_with_observability.md

 - Loki's `logging` cross-model integration offer created
 ```

-To integrate a chosen Charmed OAI RAN subsystem with an existing COS deployment, set the following configuration variables in your TF module file:
+To integrate a chosen Charmed OAI RAN subsystem with an existing COS deployment, set the following configuration variables in your Terraform module file:

 ```console
 use_existing_cos                  = true